pagetwo2024/API-on-traffic-recording-system/README.md

 Server.py: API code developed for traffic recording system.
 I wrote for the downloading and undo functions.
-Others are developed by the lecturers at University of Bath.
+Others are developed by the lecturers at the University of Bath.<br>
-Report: A server architecture for traffic recording system to ensure the safety and availablity to the users.
+Report: A server architecture for a traffic recording system to ensure safety and availability to the users.